openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 Launching a Cluster
 -------------------

-1) Navigate to the "Sahara" tab in the dashboard, then click on the "Clusters" panel.
+1) Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Clusters" panel.

 2) Click on the "Launch Cluster" button at the top right.